BatoolKazmi/FilmCentral/testing-screenshots/README.md

 - [ ] Item 3

 <!--
-- Authentication (2 ways to do it - there is a note about it)

 - Movie List
   - Not includin all 4000 movies on the screen all at once